WE INTERRUPT THIS BROADCAST TO BRING YOU: “The Moondog Coronation Ball”

 But people love sensational headlines far more than complex stories and so in the annals of history The Moondog Coronation Ball takes on mythic stature for what in truth was a massive disappointment for the 16,000 fervent rock fans in attendance who found themselves initially vilified and then turned into witnesses of a nonexistent groundbreaking event.

-While Freed eventually parlayed that night into celebrity, those who bought a ticket didn’t even get a refund.
+As a final insult, while Freed eventually parlayed that night into celebrity, those who bought a ticket didn’t even get a refund.

 (As always please visit the Master Index for the chronological list and links of all records reviewed to date)